LETTERS OF RECOMMENDATION

 You might have a CV/resume written already, but I want you to go through these websites in detail and make as polished of a CV and resume as possible, as if you were actually turning these in with an application.
 Remember all this is to your benefit so I want you to want to do the research and reading for this.
 Hopefully it'll be fun, but most of all, informative.
 Let me know if you have any questions at any point.

-Career Research: Go to http://www.bls.gov/oco/ and research the different careers on the right hand sidebar.
+Career Research: Research different careers.
 Pick at least 1 "research" position and 1 "applied" position.
 It doesn't have to be in psychology, but it obviously should be a career where you can use your Psych B.A.
 Most of the jobs you'll find on the site are more applied/professional positions, but remember that in research you can study basically anything you want.